 Food choices may alter PH levels in your urine, but it doesn't exactly translate into your blood PH or negatively impact your health.
 If the PH of your blood were to change outside of its normal range (7.36–7.44), it would be fatal - and this only occurs in serious medical conditions like ketoacidosis (32,33).

 Additionally, research suggests that cancer and other diseases are not restricted to acidic only environments.
-So even if you could regulate your body's PH in this way, it doesn't mean you reduce your risk of all disease (34,35).
+So even if you could regulate your body's PH in this way, it doesn't mean you reduce your risk of all diseases (34,35).

 - Promotes eating more nutritious, whole foods.

-- Little science backing to these claims.
+- Little science backing these claims.

-- Cutting out meat, dairy, seafood, eggs and grains can cause you to miss out on beneficial nutrition.
+- Cutting out meat, dairy, seafood, eggs, and grains can cause you to miss out on beneficial nutrition.